microsoft/vasim/examples/cassandra/README.md

 2024.09.23-00:30:29:919104,0.006529308732144707
 ```

+You will use this file in the next step.

+## Phase 2: Autoscaling Algorithm and Tuning

+We need 3 things to run the simulator:

+- CSVs: You generated this in the last step
+- Algorithm: For this example, we'll use the `additive` algorithm, from [DummyAdditiveRecommender.py](https://github.com/microsoft/vasim/blob/main/src/vasim/recommender/DummyAdditiveRecommender.py).
+- Metadata: This is included in the `data` folder as `metadata.json`.

 ### Check the config in metadata.json

-For this example, we'll use the `additive` algorithm, from [DummyAdditiveRecommender.py](https://github.com/microsoft/vasim/blob/main/src/vasim/recommender/DummyAdditiveRecommender.py).
+Here is an example of some default values.

 ```bash
 cat data/metadata.json